kamlesh-ops/Human_Protein_Transfer_learning/README.md

 For this purpose the values of mean and standard deviation are taken from ImageNet Dataset, which is suggested for pre-trained models on ImageNet.
 Reference: [Pre-Trained models_Pytorch](https://pytorch.org/vision/stable/models.html)

-2.Different transformations applied to the image:
+2.Different transformations (augmentations) applied to the image:
   1. Random Cropping
   2. Random Resized Cropping
   3. Normalize